makersacademy/airport_challenge/README.md

   instruct a plane to take off, provided
     weather is not stormy
-    So that all planes land and take off safely, the air traffic controller will make sure
+    So that all planes land and take off safely, the air traffic controller will make sure that

-    allow a plane takes of from the airport where it is located currently
+      a plane takes off from the airport where it is located currently

-    check plane's status and
+      check plane's status
-    allow only planes with status 'flying' to land, and planes with status 'landed' to take off
+        allow those planes with status 'flying' to land, allow those planes with status 'landed' to take off

 b) Plane should report their status

   as flying
-  at airport
+  as landed

 c) Airports should have following

-  default airport capacity can be overridden
+  default airport capacity and can be overridden

 I plan to start rspec test first and then on to code with above specs.